alminisl/Til/WSL/installing-zsh.md

 ZSH_THEME="agnoster"
 ```

+More themes can be found here [zsh themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)

 ## Make sure npm/nvm/yarn works

 Copy the `NVM_DIR` from `.bashrc` and add it to the `.zshrc` (or just copy paste the below code into the `.zshrc`)